 The application for Fall 2025 will be made available beginning in early September 2024.
 Please check this page again at that time for more information about the Fall 2025 application.

 NOTE: Effective Fall 2022 and thereafter the GRE is no longer required for admission, and we do not recommend submitting scores.

 - Limit of 1200 words (approximately 2 pages)

-A helpful guide to get start is available on the website of the Division of Graduate Education & Postdoctoral Affairs at https://grad.ucsd.edu/admissions/requirements/statement-of-purpose.html
+A helpful guide to get started is available on the website of the Division of Graduate Education & Postdoctoral Affairs (GEPA) at https://grad.ucsd.edu/admissions/requirements/statement-of-purpose.html

 - Three Letters of Recommendation

-- Letters are also due by the same deadline as the application as the Admissions Committee begins reviewing applications as soon as the deadline has passed.
+- Applications may be submitted before all letters are received, but the letters are still due by the same deadline as the application since the Admissions Committee begins reviewing applications as soon as the deadline has passed.